Finite Sample Smeariness of Fr\'echet Means and Application to Climate: One- and Two-Sample Tests for Fr echet Means under Finite Sample Smeariness

+In particular, for Assertion (ii) we note that $\Sigma^{(X),*}_B$ converges in outer probability conditioned on $X_1, \dots, X_n$ to zero, whereas by assumption cf. \cite{Z77}.
+Hence, conditioned on $X_1, \dots, X_n$ the test statistic $T^{1,*}$ diverges in outer probability to infinity and the assertion follows. \end{proof}

-\begin{Rm} Simulations in Section \ref{simulations:sec} depicted in Figures \ref{fig:OneSampleTestSimulation} and \ref{fig:TwoSampleTestSimulation} show that the Tests \ref{tests:bootstrap} keep the nominal level $\alpha = 0.05$ fairly well, in particular for Type I FSS.
-Upon (very) close inspection, for Type II FSS, the Tests \ref{tests:bootstrap} may be slightly too conservative, for Type I FSS too liberal, indicating that a nonsymmetric bootstrap may be more accurate.
-Investigating this effect is left for future research beyond the scope of this paper. \end{Rm}
+\begin{Rm} Simulations in Section \ref{scn:simulations} depicted in Figures \ref{fig:OneSampleTestSimulation} and \ref{fig:TwoSampleTestSimulation} show that the Tests \ref{tests:bootstrap} keep the nominal level $\alpha = 0.05$ fairly well, in particular for Type I FSS.
+Upon (very) close inspection, for Type II FSS, the Tests \ref{tests:bootstrap} may be slightly too conservative, for Type I FSS too liberal.
+Investigating this effect and correcting for it is left for future research and beyond the scope of this paper. \end{Rm}

+\begin{Rm} Under uniqueness of means, the bootstrap based test is also asymptotically consistent on tori if the covariance of $X$ (one-sample) or the sum of covariances of $X$ and $Y$ (two-samples), respectively, is non-singular and each marginal distribution has a density near the antipode fulfilling Assumption \ref{ass:antipodalDensityBounded}(ii).
+This follows from the bootstrap consistency of the Fr\'echet sample mean on tori (Theorem \ref{them:BS_CLT_Circle} and Remark \ref{rm:torus}) and conditional convergence in outer probability of the covariance estimators $\Sigma_B^{(X),*}$ and $A_B$ for $\phi(\widehat\mu_n^{(X)})$ and $\phi(\widehat\mu_n^{(X)}) - \phi(\widehat\mu_m^{(Y)})$, respectively, as $n, B \rightarrow \infty$ to the corresponding population covariance quantities. \end{Rm}